If your safety is at risk, you can request to hide your address from the National Personal Insolvency Index[?] (NPII).

 - address that could identify you.

-If you are applying for bankruptcy, you must submit your request at the same time as your Bankruptcy Form.
 If you do not submit your request with your Bankruptcy Form and your bankruptcy application is accepted, your full details may be published on the NPII.

 We will inform you of the outcome of your request in writing.
+If you are unhappy with the decision made, there is a right of appeal to the Administrative Appeals Tribunal.

 For information about the Official Receiver's current practice regarding suppression of information on the NPII see Official Receiver Practice Statement 8 – The National Personal Insolvency Index.